VidCruiter Logo

 There are a few different interview arrangements for hybrid interviewing:

-The candidate is in-person, some interviewers are in-person, and some are remote.
+The candidate is in person, while some interviewers are in person and others are remote.

 The candidate is remote, and the interviewers are in person.

 The candidate is remote.
-Some interviewers are in person, and some are remote.
+Some interviewers are in person, while others are remote.

 If you conduct structured interviews, determine how to maintain consistency around the arrangement (who is calling in from where), rating, and recording interviews.

-An interview management system can save you time on interview scheduling by bringing everything together in one platform — interview guides, rating guides, video interviewing, and more.
+An ATS or interview management system (IMS) can save you time on interview scheduling by bringing everything together in one platform — interview guides, interview scorecards, interviewing software, and more.

-Based on pre-determined availability, some software can even automatically send panel participants materials like profiles, resumes, interview guides, and directions.
+Based on predetermined availability, some software can even automatically send materials to panel participants, such as profiles, resumes, interview guides, and directions.
 Everyone gets exactly what they need when they need it, so they can come prepared!

 Interview Scheduling Etiquette Tip #3